 Phaedra is a native of San Francisco where she developed her first passion, dancing.
 She was honored to have had a 15-year career as a professional ballet dancer.
 After the birth of her daughter, she returned to dance to head the children's department at the Academy of Dance and worked with children from the ages of 3 to 7.
 She first came to Plum Tree School as a substitute teacher and then joined the full-time staff the following year.
-This will be her sixth year as the school administrator as well as a teacher.
+This will be her ninth year as the school administrator as well as a teacher.

 Heidi Montez – Teacher

 Heidi has a naturally joyful, curious, and adventurous spirit.
 She has a dual BA/BS in Sustainability and Biology from Evergreen State College.
-She is passionate about working with young people, and sharing her love of life with them.
+She is passionate about working with young people and sharing her love of life with them.
 Heidi has been fortunate to work with children in a variety of capacities, contributing to her versatility as a teacher.
-Most of her experience has been with alternative/ holistic styles of education including Reggio-Emilia, Waldorf, mixed aged, independent schools, and outdoor programs.
+Most of her experience has been with alternative/ holistic styles of education including Reggio-Emilia, Waldorf, mixed-aged, independent schools, and outdoor programs.
 Heidi is excited to bring her passions for music, nature connection, sustainability, and communication to Plum Tree.

 On her own long-term journey to live a fulfilling and happy life, Heidi has been practicing mindfulness and meditation through yoga, and Mindful Self Compassion.
-She is delighted for the opportunity to foster mindfulness with the families at Plum Tree, and continue her personal practice.
+She is delighted for the opportunity to foster mindfulness with the families at Plum Tree and continue her personal practice.

-Heidi spends her free time growing organic food, foraging for wild edibles/ medicinals, cooking, singing, backpacking, practicing yoga, travelling the world, and being with the people she loves.
+Heidi spends her free time growing organic food, foraging for wild edibles/ medicinals, cooking, singing, backpacking, practicing yoga, traveling the world, and being with the people she loves.
 This will be her third year teaching at Plum Tree.

-Sally Jablonsky – Teacher
+Jayme Almanza - Teacher